fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2024/classwork/classwork9.md

 ---

 ## Logistics
-* Due: Wednesday, September 20th AoE.
+* Due: Monday, Feburary 12th AoE.
 * Submission instructions: make sure that the required file (`min.c`) is in your `/classwork/week5/wed/` directory.
 * Deadline reminder: after the deadline passes, you cannot earn any points for